nclud/verbatim-craft/README.md

 **type**: boolean

 By default, Verbatim will also allow users to select and share links to images as well.
-If you'd like to turn this feature off, sell allowImages to false.
+If you'd like to turn this feature off, uncheck this checkbox.

 ##Add Bitly Token to Enable Short Links